alex-ast/gotiny/README.md

 Implementaion of TinyURL-like REST API service.
-Uses Redis for caching, MongoDB as database, Docker for containerization and for the build.
+Uses Redis for caching, MongoDB as database, Prometheus for matrics collection and Docker for containerization and for the build.

 Supports Create, Delete, Get operations.